M8N-MatanDessaur/builderio-textcontent-utils/README.md

 A server-side utility package for fetching and processing content from Builder.io, designed for Next.js projects.

-## What's New in v1.1.1
+## What's New in v1.2.0

-- **Enhanced Text Cleaning**: All extracted text is now consistently cleaned from rich text formatting and HTML entities
-- **Improved Content Quality**: Text like `**Bold** Text with&nbsp;_formatting_` is now properly converted to plain text
-- **Consistent Processing**: Unified text cleaning implementation across all utilities
+- **Improved Localization**: Added configurable locale fallback chain for better multilingual support
-- **Better Search Results**: Search functionality now works properly with formatted content
+- **Title Localization**: Titles are now properly localized using the same mechanism as content
-- **Plain Text Excerpts**: Search result excerpts now contain only plain text without any styling
+- **Default Locale Change**: Changed default locale to "Default" for better compatibility
+- **Configurable Fallback**: Added `defaultLocale` parameter to control the fallback chain

 ## Installation